Theertha-santhosh/SMS-Spam-Classification-Model/README.md

 | **Recall**    | 96%    |
 | **F1-Score**  | 96.5%  |

-📌 Key Insights:
+### 📌 Key Insights:
 ✔ High precision ensures fewer false spam alerts.
 ✔ High recall captures almost all actual spam messages.
 ✔ Balanced F1-score shows the model is effective for real-world use.

-🏆 Future Improvements
-🔹 Train on larger and more diverse datasets
-🔹 Use Deep Learning (LSTMs, Transformers) for better contextual understanding 🔹 Implement real-time SMS filtering with API integration

-🤝 Contributing
-Feel free to fork this repository, open issues, and contribute with new features or performance enhancements!

-📜 License
-This project is open-source and available under the MIT License.

-⭐ If you find this project useful, give it a star ⭐ on GitHub! 🚀
+## ⭐ If you find this project useful, give it a star ⭐ on GitHub! 🚀